CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation: Introduction

-Although conceptually simple, our approach shows strong performance in various open-source benchmark environments augmented with human crowds controlled by the social-force model \cite{shafabakhsh2013simulation}.
+Although conceptually simple, our approach performs strongly in various open-source benchmark environments augmented with human crowds controlled by the social-force model \cite{shafabakhsh2013simulation}.
 We specifically compare against DRL-VO \cite{xie2023drl} that combines RL with velocity-obstacle \cite{van2008reciprocal} based reactive collision avoidance.
-We achieve $40\%$ and $6\%$ improvement over DRL-VO in success rate and travel time respectively.
+We achieve $40\%$ and $6\%$ improvement over DRL-VO in success rate and travel time, respectively.